 - First Vice President and senior tax counsel at Merrill Lynch, where he managed the tax planning function and provided advisory support for several Merrill Lynch businesses.

 - Private practice, representing a diverse client base including US and foreign companies in finance, real estate, technology, consumer products, manufacturing, and media.
 That practice has focused primarily on transactional and international taxation, and has also included handling substantial tax audits and controversies at federal, state and local levels.

-In these capacities, Mark has been effective at obtaining tax benefits (reduced effective tax rates), minimizing tax risk, overseeing tax compliance and provision functions concerning international tax, achieving favorable tax audit results, advocating for changes in tax laws and regulations, and navigating tax implications of non-tax initiatives such as acquisitions, dispositions, joint ventures, product initiatives, and regulatory compliance.
+In these capacities, Mark has been effective at obtaining tax benefits (including reduced effective corporate tax rates), minimizing tax risk, overseeing tax compliance and provision functions achieving favorable tax audit results, advocating for changes in tax laws and regulations, and navigating tax implications of non-tax initiatives such as acquisitions, dispositions, joint ventures, product initiatives, and regulatory compliance.

 Mark has written articles in leading tax publications on international and corporate tax topics, and he has been a speaker and educator on business-related tax issues at conferences sponsored by organizations including the American Bar Association, Tax Executives International, Atlas, the Council for Tax Education, and the New York State Society of CPAs.
 He taught tax courses at the City University of New York and the Center for Professional Education, and he is past President of the New York University Tax Society.

 - Virtual This Year!
 Chamberlain Hrdlicka Virtual Annual Tax and Business Planning Seminar is November 10-12, 2020November 10, 2020